ddnexus/pagy/docs/guides/how-to.md

 ==- Customize the dictionary

-Pagy uses standard i18n dictionaries to translate its string and allow overriding.
+Pagy uses standard i18n dictionaries for string translations and supports overriding them.

 See [I18n](../resources/i18n.md).

 ==- Customize the ARIA labels

-Customize the `aria-label` attributes of any `*nav*` helper by passing the `:aria_label` string
+You can customize the `aria-label` attributes of any `*nav*` helper by providing a `:aria_label` string.

 See [:aria_label option](../toolbox/methods#common-nav-options)